EdTech KPIs & Benchmarks – 90 KPIs

 Lessons learned from Coursera's experience include the importance of selecting KPIs that align closely with organizational goals and the need for continuous monitoring and iteration.
 Best practices involve leveraging data analytics to gain deeper insights and being agile in implementing changes based on KPI findings.
 Coursera's success underscores the value of a data-driven approach to performance management in the EdTech industry.

-FAQs on EdTech KPIs
+FAQs about EdTech KPIs

 What are the most important KPIs for measuring user engagement in EdTech?